|Guide||♦||2 Triplogs||1 Topic|

 Toward the beginning of the hike, you must ford the Virgin River.
 This is dangerous, if not impossible, during spring snowmelt.
 Be careful!

 From the Virgin River Canyon NRA, ford the Virgin River.
 When fording, stick to the marked crossing, which is really the easiest spot to cross.
 The trail then winds around next to the river, occasionally climbing up and over the surrounding cliffs, as required by the topography.
 The sound of the water thankfully hides the sound of traffic on the highway.
 Clearly, the trail sees little use, but plenty of signs and cairns lead the way.
 After approximately 2 miles, the trail drops into Sullivan's Canyon.
-This is a very active canyon, so after dropping in there is no trail, instead, you simply pick your way up the wash bottom.
+This is a very active canyon, so after dropping in, there is no trail; instead, you pick your way up the wash bottom.
 Sullivan's Canyon winds through a variety of geologic formations, mainly volcanic and sandstone.
 The wash is rocky, but most are the small, smooth ankle-turning variety - no climbing up and around boulders here.
 There are also plenty of desert willows to provide shade as needed.
 After 10+ miles in the canyon, start looking for a long-abandoned jeep road headed up to the ridgeline.
-This takes you almost all the way to Mt Bangs, a fairly straight-forward off-trail scramble from the road.
+This takes you almost all the way to Mt Bangs, a reasonably straightforward off-trail scramble from the road.

 The Virgin River is your main water source.
 As you get further from the river, there are several springs on your way to Mt Bangs, although most require you to hike out of your way.